pololu/pololu-api/README.md

 handle with CSV and in typical spreadsheet software, so we recommend limiting the fields if you need to use CSV (see "Sparse fieldsets", below).

+**Note:** Some versions of Microsoft Excel are only capable of handling multi-line fields in a CSV if you save the data as a `.csv` file and open it by double-clicking.
+Doing a "text import" from within Excel will cause data corruption.

 ## Pagination

 Some requests return long lists of entries; these lists are paginated